-AccuRx operates a specialised platform that is used to manage communications and information in health care and social care systems, with the potential of linking the information across multiple health care or social care organisations.
-Typically, we would be a data processor for the health care or social care organisation based on a data processing agreement.
+accuRx operates a specialised platform that is used to manage communications and information in health care and social care systems, with the potential of linking the information across multiple health care or social care organisations.
+Typically, we are data processors for the health care or social care organisation based on our data processing agreement.

 This policy applies to our software, website and services.
 We’ve tried to make it easy to read, but if you do find anything unclear, please get in touch.

-Our fully company name is AccuRx Limited and our:
+Our full company name is AccuRx Limited and our:

 You can send any questions about privacy to email@example.com.